 Rights and Responsibilities of Complainant

 The complainant is responsible for making allegations in good faith, maintaining confidentiality, and cooperating with the inquiry and investigation.
 The complainant may be interviewed at the inquiry phase and shall be interviewed at the investigation phase as described below.
 The role of a complainant is not to act as special prosecutor; once a complainant makes an allegation of research misconduct, the complainant is responsible for providing evidence and information in connection with the response to the allegation but otherwise shall defer to, and cooperate with, UNMC’s review, adjudication and response to research misconduct as provided in this policy.
 A complainant shall not discuss the allegations of research misconduct outside the process.

 Rights and Responsibilities of Respondent

 The respondent is responsible for maintaining confidentiality and cooperating with the conduct of an inquiry and investigation.
 The respondent shall ordinarily receive the procedural rights and protections set forth in this policy.
-A respondent may be accompanied by legal counsel of his or her own choosing and at his or her own expense during an interview conducted under this policy.
+A respondent may be accompanied by legal counsel of their own choosing and at their own expense during an interview conducted under this policy.
 Legal counsel may advise the respondent, but may not question witnesses or otherwise take part in the proceedings.